-I am laying on the ground shooting with my Nikon 14-24mm lens at 14mm.
-The guy landed on me once and it might have been with this photo.
+I am lying on the ground shooting with my 14-24mm Nikon lens at 14mm.
+The guy landed on me once; it might have been with this photo.
 As Robert Capa said, “If your pictures aren’t good enough, you aren’t close enough.”
-I was trying to get super close to create more impact with the photos.
+I was trying to get close to creating more impact with the photos.

 This kept them from squinting.

-Then I moved the players around for different pose.
+Then I moved the players around for different poses.

-Then I just got lower to make them look more like heros.
+Then I just got lower to make them look more like heroes.